matthewrh/challengepy/README.md

 ```

 ### GET `/api/user/{username}`
-* Functionality: Returns a user's username and a list of the names of their favorite clubs in JSON format.
+* Functionality: Returns a user's information in JSON format.
 * Access: Requires User Login
+    * Username will appear if requesting user is not friends with {username}
-    * Favorites will also appear if requesting user is friends with {username}
+    * Username and favorites will appear if requesting user is friends with {username}
-    * Favorites, friends, and friend requests will also appear if requesting user is {username}
+    * Username, favorites, friends, and friend requests will appear if requesting user is {username}

 ### POST `/api/account/register`
 * Functionality: Creates a new user.